 Students are required to follow the Thesis Format Requirements and Guidelines, available on the Briercrest Seminary website.
 These format standards ensure consistency and allow for binding requirements.
-Central guidelines and items unique to Briercrest Seminary are emphasized in this guide; specific guidelines described in this manual take precedence over the professional stylebooks.
-For all other formatting, documentation, bibliography, and typography issues the student must consult either the Publication Manual of the American Psychological Association, 5th ed.
-(APA) or A Manual for Writers of Term Papers, Theses, and Dissertations, 8th ed.
+Central guidelines and items unique to Briercrest Seminary are emphasized in this guide; specific guidelines described in this manual take precedence over the professional stylebooks listed below.
+For all other formatting, documentation, bibliography, and typography issues the student must consult either the Publication Manual of the American Psychological Association, 7th ed.
+(APA) or A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed.
 (Turabian).
-Biblical studies students may be required by their supervisor to use The SBL Handbook of Style (2014).
+Counselling and Leadership students are required to use the most recent version of APA formatting for their thesis.
+Biblical studies students may be required by their supervisor to use The SBL Handbook of Style, 2nd ed.
+(2014).
 Students need to ensure that they choose only one of these formats and apply that format consistently.
-Questions relating to the interpretation of these standards may be referred to the Director of the Library (or designate) at any time.
+Questions relating to the interpretation of these standards may be referred to the Director of the

+Library (or designate) at any time.
 Students should not rely on completed theses for details of format as such theses may no longer meet Briercrest standards.